Physics-of-Data/piml-citations/README.md

 # Physics of Data.
 Part XX

-## Physics-Informed Learning Machines Literature.
-518
+## Physics-Informed Learning Machines Literature

-Please, find attached a new edition of the "Physics-Informed Learning Machines Literature" PDF with 518 citations related to PIML, SciML, PINNs, Neural Operators, and other physics-enhanced methods.
+Please, find attached a new edition of the "Physics-Informed Learning Machines Literature" PDF with few hundred citations related to PIML, SciML, PINNs, Neural Operators, and other physics-enhanced methods.

 Please, if you notice I am missing a seminal paper, or another important one, that you think it must be included, provide me the DOI, and I will include it in the next edition.
 You will get your name cited as a collaborator (*pending for next edition*).